Big Give 30 Project

 exposure to crime

-By giving a child with emerging emotional, social or behavioural difficulties early support at the onset of a problem.
-Our one to one sessions allow them to work through what is important to them and provide them with the coping skills to deal with the difficulties they face, enabling them to be more confident, feel more in control of their lives and help them to break away from engrained social attitudes.
+By providing early help at the onset of a problem, below statutory intervention thresholds, our sessions stop a downward spiral.
+Sessions allow the child to build emotional resilience and provide them with coping skills to deal with the difficulties they face, enabling them to feel more confident, more in control and help them to break away from engrained social attitudes Recent user quote;

 Activities» Provide one to one 'Emotional Wellbeing' sessions to children from a wide range of issues to give them the tools to be more emotionally resilient